clojuredocs/guides/articles/tutorials/eclipse.md

 and running it as we did earlier.

-## <a id="troubleshooting"></a>Troubleshooting
+## Troubleshooting

 If when you attempt to run your code for the first time, you are asked to select a way to run your project, rather than it just running, you can try right clicking on the root project folder and then selecting Leiningen->Reset Project Configuration.